Critical Role campaign four: Broadcast

 The fourth campaign premiered on October 2, 2025.
 It will then air weekly each Thursday at 7 p.m.
 PT.
 It will be broadcast on Critical Role's Twitch and YouTube channels as well as on the studio's streaming service Beacon.
 The public VOD will be available the Monday after each episode "and podcast episodes will drop in two parts: the first one the week after the premiere, and the second on the following Tuesday".
-Additionally, an immediate aftershow with the table cast – Critical Role Cooldown – airs exclusively on Beacon after the release of each episode.
+Campaign three of Critical Role did not air new episodes on the last Thursday of every month.
+In March 2026, Critical Role announced that this schedule would not continue for the fourth campaign; instead of a set monthly break, pauses would occur due to natural story progression or United States holidays.
+The show went on hiatus while Age of Umbra: Sallowlands aired in its timeslot from July 9 to August 13, 2026.
+The show returned on August 27, 2026.